folio-org/mod-source-record-manager/README.md

   * "_srm.kafka.QuickMarcUpdateConsumersVerticle.instancesNumber_": 5
   * "_srm.kafka.QuickMarcUpdateKafkaHandler.maxDistributionNum_": 100

+#### Note:
+From v 3.1.3 there is a brand-new  environment variable which defines limit for retrieving data to fill mapping parameters for the data-import mechanism: **"srm.mapping.parameters.settings.limit:1000"**

 ## REST Client

 Provides RMB generated Client to call the module's endpoints.
 The Client is packaged into the lightweight jar.